 The debugger cannot write new values to the bits of the option byte register indicated below since they are used by the emulator.
 Also, do not attempt self-programming to write new values to these bits.

 • OPJTAG1 and OPJTAG0 bits (bits 30 and 29 of the OPBT2 register)

-The value of the OPJTAG1 and OPJTAG0 bits is always "01B" while an emulator is connected.
+The values of the OPJTAG1 and OPJTAG0 bits are as follows.